-- Makes certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the corporation, considering the developments in the business and regulatory environments, key governance concerns and contentious issues that will significantly affect operations; - b.
+- b.
 Guarantees that the Board receives accurate, timely, relevant, insightful, concise and clear information to enable it to make sound decisions; - c.
 Facilitates discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; - d.
 Ensures that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; - e.
 Assures the availability of proper orientation for first-time directors and continuing training opportunities for all directors; and - f.
 Makes sure that performance of the Board is evaluated at least once a year and discussed/followed up on. - 1.
 The President shall be the overall-in-charge for the management of the business and affairs of the Bank governed by the strategic direction and risk appetite approved by the Board.
-He shall be primarily accountable to the Board in championing the desired conduct and behavior, implementing strategies, and in promoting the long-term interest of the Bank.69
+He shall be primarily accountable to the Board in championing the desired conduct and behavior, implementing strategies, and in promoting the long-term interest of the Bank.71

-Based on the By-Laws70, the President shall have the following powers and duties:
+Based on the By-Laws72, the President shall have the following powers and duties: